< Back

 A valuation allowance should be sufficient to reduce the deferred tax asset to the amount that is more-likely-than-not to be realized.
 It is not an “all or nothing” decision and is not a one-time consideration!
 Partial valuation allowances can be made.
 As you can imagine, this determination involves significant judgment, and, as a result, a significant amount of time is spent on this topic in the course.

 Did this post leave you thirsty for more knowledge on the accounting for income taxes under ASC Topic 740?
-I hope so!
-Check out this post for an example of accounting for uncertain tax positions under ASC 740.
+If so head on over to our Income Taxes Topic Page where you’ll find information on the accounting issues, GAAP differences, and more!

 Also, be sure to check out our collection of online eLearning courses related to the accounting for income taxes under U.S. GAAP.